Project Overview

 2. Enable GuardDuty for your AWS account and region.

-3. Configure the settings to ensure findings are generated for all relevant resources (e.g., EC2, IAM, S3).
+3. Configure the settings to ensure findings are generated for all relevant resources (EC2, IAM, S3).

 Step 2: Create the S3 Bucket